 This is an external project Warwick Volunteers does not have any involvement with the management of these activities.

-1 hour per week for Mentoring and an hour and a half per week for Academic Support.
+1.5 hours per week for Mentoring and 2 hours per week for Academic Support.

 Volunteers would need the following: